Destiny Deacon

 Destiny Deacon HonFRPS (6 February 1957 – 23 May 2024) was an Australian photographer, broadcaster, political activist and media artist.
 She exhibited photographs and films across Australia and also internationally, focusing on politics and exposing the disparagement around Australian Aboriginal cultures.
-She was credited with introducing the term "Blak" to refer to Indigenous Australians' contemporary art, culture and history.
+She was credited with introducing the term "Blak" to refer to Aboriginal Australians and Torres Strait Islanders' contemporary art, culture and history.

 Early life

 Deacon was born on 6 February 1957 in Maryborough, Queensland and was of the Kuku Yalanji of Far North Queensland and Erub/Mer (Torres Strait Islander) peoples.
 She had 6 siblings, 4 from her mother's other relationship.

 Deacon relocated to Port Melbourne in 1959 with her mother Eleanor Harding, who was then married to Destiny's father wharf labourer and unionist Warren Deacon.
 Soon after, Deacon's parents separated and she and her siblings were raised by her mother with the help of a close Indigenous community.
 Growing up, Deacon and her family lived in various Melbourne inner suburbs including commission housing, which influenced her world views greatly.
 She was a graduate of Mac.Robertson Girls' High School and her studio was at her house in Brunswick, Victoria.

 Deacon's interest in photography started at a very early age.
 However, instead of pursuing photography, Deacon decided to attend university and study politics, a field that her mother had been very active within, being involved with the United Council of Aboriginal Women.
 After attending the University of Melbourne and completing a Bachelor of Arts program in politics and obtaining a Diploma in teaching from La Trobe University, Deacon moved on to first become a history teacher across various community and secondary schools around Victoria, and then to a tutor and lecturer in Australian Writing and Culture, and Aboriginal and Torres Strait Islander Cultural Production at the University of Melbourne.

 It wasn't until 1990 after a stint on community radio for 3CR Melbourne that she decided to move into professional photography, after holding an exhibition with a few friends.